Skip to content

 Notes

-• Variables defined in the YAML file are publicly visible, so it is unsafe to define sensitive information in them.
-Declare variables whose values should not be public via the CI/CD tab in the project settings.
+• Variables defined in the YAML file are publicly visible; it is unsafe to define sensitive information in them.
+Declare variables whose values should not be public through the CI/CD tab in the project settings.

-• Variables can be wrapped in curly braces to clearly define the boundaries of the variable.
+• Variables can be wrapped in curly braces to clearly define the variable boundaries.

 CI/CD variables

-• Declared via UI in CI/CD settings for the project, team, or company.
-Such variables can be masked to prevent their values from appearing in logs, increasing security.
+• Declared through the UI in the CI/CD settings for a project, team, or company.
+Such variables can be masked to prevent their values from being displayed in logs, increasing security.

-• Variables declared via UI when creating the pipeline
+• Variables declared through the UI when creating a pipeline.

 • Predefined variables.

 • Global variables declared in the variables field for the pipeline.
-These variables are available to all jobs in the pipeline.
+Such variables are available to all jobs in this pipeline.

 • Variables declared in the variables field for a job.
-These variables are available only to the job in which they are declared.
+Such variables are available only to the job in which they are declared.

 Notes: